 palm-nut vulture, wattle-eyed flycatchers, Layard's black-headed weavers, purple-banded sunbird, Dickinson's kestrel, red-throated twinspot and spotted-flanked barbet, Sterling's barred warbler, grey Penduline-tit, green-capped eremomela, a pearl-spotted owl, Arnot's chat, Von der Decken's hornbill, Bennett's woodpecker, mosque swallow, white helmet-shrikes, red-throated twinspot, brown-breasted barbet, broad-billed roller, freckled nightjar, green-billed coucal, Boehm's bee-eater, red-billed helmetshrike, Livingstone's flycatcher, black cuckoo-shrike, yellow-bellied bulbul, and grey-hooded kingfisher.

-There is also an exceptional river rafting safari (we do not operating it) Game Fishing in Selous Game Reserve; the Rufiji River waters are full of fish, though the fishes to target are the tiger fish and the cat fish.
+There is also an exceptional river rafting safari (we do not operating it) Game Fishing in Nyerere park; the Rufiji River water are full of fish, though the fishes to target are the tiger fish and the cat fish.
 The tiger is a fish that is famous for being a fighter with heart, and having the tools to back it up.
-This particular species is plentiful in the waters of Selous Game Reserve grows to a size of 15 kilos, 5-10 being the average caught.
+This particular species is plentiful in the waters of this park grows to a size of 15 kilos, 5-10 being the average caught.
 The second species is the cat fish.
 These can grow to be monsters; they can grow to be fifty kilos

 This is done by safari vehicle and allows you to explore large area and go far from the camp/lodge.
 It is more secured from wildlife than the other activities.